 Ideally, you shouldn’t wait until your brakes start grinding to have them serviced.
 Once the grinding begins, there is already a problem with your brake system.
 Instead, before there is a major issue, have a mechanic do a complete brake inspection to see what needs to be replaced.

 Are your brakes trying to tell you something?
 Is it time to have your brake pads replaced or your brake system checked?
-Stop by one of our six locations and have one of our experienced technicians inspect your brake system today.
+Stop by one of our 6 brake repair shops and have one of our experienced technicians inspect your brake system today.